-The DMT is a gene expression test that enhances early detection of genomic atypia and helps rule out melanoma and the need for a surgical biopsy of atypical pigmented lesions.
-The performance of the PLA is supported by over ten investigational studies, which enrolled over 9,000 patients and yielded 22 peer-reviewed publications in top rated medical dermatology journals; 21 regarding DMT without the add-on test for TERT and one regarding DMT with the add-on test for TERT.
+The DMT enhances early melanoma detection by non-invasively detecting genomic markers associated with melanoma to identify higher risk lesions at their earliest stages to rule out melanoma.
+The performance of the DMT is supported by over ten investigational studies, which enrolled over 9,000 patients and yielded over 20 peer-reviewed publications in top rated medical dermatology journals, including two publications that cover the TERT add-on-assay.
 Key studies and manuscripts are summarized in Table 3 below.
-The DMT is based on a new platform technology for non-invasive genomic testing of the skin, which allows the molecular analysis of samples collected from adhesive patches.
-In contrast to the current pathway, the DMT has a very high NPV (greater than 99%) and high sensitivity (91-95% without the add-on test for TERT), ensuring a very low probability of missing melanoma.
-The DMT's high specificity (69-91% without the add-on test for TERT) effectively reduces the number of false positive samples undergoing histopathologic review.
-This improves the overall sensitivity of the pathway and greatly increases the NPV.
+The DMT is based on a platform technology for non-invasive genomic testing of the skin, which allows the molecular analysis of samples collected from adhesive patches.
+In contrast to the current visual assessment pathway, the DMT has a very high NPV (greater than 99%) and high sensitivity (91-97%), ensuring a very low probability of missing melanoma (Jackson et al. SKIN.
+2020).

 The NPV of the DMT (without the add-on test for TERT) is supported by a 12-month follow-up study of 734 patients, which demonstrated that no melanomas were missed in the 12-month period following initial testing.
 In the third quarter of 2019 we initiated the TRUST study, which further examined long-term follow up of lesions previously tested negative by the DMT, and incorporated repeat testing of the previously tested lesion.
 This study more definitively confirmed the high NPV of the DMT in a real-world setting, and we announced those topline results in December 2020.
 Of the lesions evaluated by means of repeat testing with the DMT (n=302), none were found to have clinically obvious melanoma upon the subject's return to the clinic, confirming the results of the initial chart review.
 Eighty-nine percent of these lesions were negative on repeat testing with the DMT and 11.2% were positive.
 Positive lesions were biopsied and subjected to a single read histopathologic review.
 One percent of lesions (n=3) that tested positive on repeat testing were diagnosed as Stage 0, in situ.
 Photographic review of the three Stage 0 cases identified changes in clinical appearance since the initial test.
 The pathology reports from the remaining biopsied lesions indicated a variety of non-melanoma diagnoses, including compound nevi with mild to moderate atypia.
 Given the early stage (in situ) of the melanomas detected on repeat testing, and length of time from the initial test (an average of 15 months), it is difficult to determine whether these melanomas evolved after the initial test or were present at the time of the initial test.
 In any case, the finding of three melanomas in a cohort of 302 lesions subjected to repeat testing further confirms an NPV of the DMT of at least 99.0% and is consistent with the results from the full long-term follow-up cohort.
-These results exemplify how the DMT repeat testing of lesions that may have evolved over time after the initial negative PLA test have potential to identify early-stage melanoma and benefit patients.
+These results exemplify how the DMT repeat testing of lesions that may have evolved over time after the initial negative DMT test have potential to identify early-stage melanoma and benefit patients.
 TRUST study findings corroborating the DMT's high NPV were complemented by most recent registry data on the DMT's high PPV (Brouha et al., SKIN, January 2021, 5(1):13-18).
 This data show that 316 lesions clinically suspicious for melanoma that were biopsied based on guidance offered by genomic atypia (positive DMT results rather than visual atypia alone) were enriched approximately five-fold for histopathologic features of melanoma.